-packageclass GArc : public GObject
+SimpleCxxLib packageclass GArc : public GObjectx,

-All angles in a GArc
+All angles in a GArc description are measured in

 degrees moving counterclockwise from the +x axis.
 Negative

-values for either start
+values for either start or sweep indicate

 motion in a clockwise direction.